Rush Limbo here, a doctor of democracy, America's truth detector, America's real anchorman serving humanity.

 And I just wonder what you think about that.

-Well, um, I've had I've dealt with this uh theory in a number of different ways over the course of my star-studded career here.
+Well, I've dealt with this theory in a number of different ways over the course of my star-studded career here.

 It's come at me in the form of we pay athletes way too much and we don't pay teachers enough and so forth.

-And you're really to understand the uh the the wealth that athletes and actors earn, you have to really understand basic market economics.
+And you really, to understand the wealth that athletes and actors earn, you have to really understand basic market economics.

-Uh and uh I'm not saying you don't, uh, but the reason that that they're very seldom vilified is because very few of them take political stands.
+And I'm not saying you don't, but the reason that they're very seldom vilified is because very few of them take political stands.

-I guarantee you the athletes that have the first chance a sports media has to go after them, they do.
+I guarantee you, the athletes that have the first chance that sports media has to go after them, they do.

-Lenny Dykes drove suggesting that they I'm not saying that they don't deserve what they make, but I'm suggesting that there's a double standard.
+Suggesting that they, I'm not saying that they don't deserve what they make, but I'm suggesting that there's a double standard because there's also competition in the marketplace for those positions and the Kareem always, you know, let's rise to the top.

-Uh to understand I the the what what they earn.
+It's real simple to understand what they earn.

-I are you talking about attitudinally the way we look at those people, the way we celebrate them, even though many of them are reprobates, and the people that are really worthwhile have great character, we kind of scorn.
+Are you talking about attitudinally the way we look at those people, the way we celebrate them, even though many of them are reprobates and the people that are really worthwhile have great character we kind of scorn?

 Is that what you mean?